a-r-d/FlexWizard/README.md

 ### updateDataFunction():void

-If you will ever be editing the in the wizard this is how you set the initial states of the form components with the old data.
+If you will ever be editing the data in the wizard this is how you set the initial states of the form components with the old data.
 Make sure to set _stepData_ on your step, and in your update function look there to get your data.

+## Problems / Features

+You can open an issue or fix it and submit a pull request!
+I may not add a feature but if you want to go for it.

 ## Thanks